 Now, how to fix it?
-Monique and Jerry Sternin practice something called Positive Deviance (http://www.positivedeviance.org/).
-It's a simple idea out of evolutionary biology.
-Here's how they define it at the start of their web page.
+Monique and Jerry Sternin practice something called Positive Deviance.
+It is a simple idea out of evolutionary biology.
+Here is how they define it at the start of their web page:

-In every community there are certain individuals (the "Positive Deviants") whose special practices/ strategies/ behaviors enable them to find better solutions to prevalent community problems than their neighbors who have access to the same resources.
+In every community there are certain individuals (the Positive Deviants) whose special practices / strategies / behaviors enable them to find better solutions to prevalent community problems than their neighbors who have access to the same resources.
 Positive deviance is a culturally appropriate development approach that is tailored to the specific community in which it is used.